-4.3.3 - Bandwidth of internet connection in the A. ?50 Mbps Institution and the number of students on campus
+4.3.3 - Bandwidth of internet connection in A. ?50 Mbps the Institution and the number of students on campus

-File Description Documents Details of bandwidth available in the Institution View File Upload any additional information No File Uploaded
+File Description Documents Details of bandwidth available in the Institution No File Uploaded Upload any additional information No File Uploaded

-4.3.4 - Institution has facilities for e-content development: Facilities available for e-content development Media Centre Audio-Visual Centre Lecture Capturing System (LCS) Mixing equipments and software for editing
+4.3.4 - Institution has facilities for e-content A. All four of the above

+development: Facilities available

+for e-content development Media Centre

+Audio-Visual Centre Lecture Capturing

+System (LCS) Mixing equipments and

+software for editing